Summer in England and the UK: What to expect

 Heading to England or the United Kingdom in summer?
 Dive into this guide on what to expect, from the weather to the crowds.

-Situated in the Northern Hemisphere, the summer months in the United Kingdom (which includes England, Scotland, Wales, and Northern Ireland) stretch from late June until late September.
-Although, depending upon who you ask, you may get a different response.
-While the range above covers astronomical summer, others may refer to meteorological summer in the UK, which covers June, July, and August.
+In the Northern Hemisphere, the summer months in the United Kingdom (which includes England, Scotland, Wales, and Northern Ireland) run from late June until late September.
+Although, some say the meteorological British summer is really just June, July, and August.

-Even on a single day in a single UK city during summer, you may experience multiple kinds of weather.
-Summer days in England proper are no different.
-What's more, the summer weather in England can vary quite a bit depending on precisely where in the country you find yourself.
-The north, where you might study at the University of Manchester, tends to be cooler than Bristol, London, and Oxford in the south.
-Meanwhile, the west tends to be the warmest, while the east has the most sun.
-Generally speaking, even in summer, it is typically mild with occasional warm spells.
+On a single day in a single UK city during summer, you can easily experience a solid range of weather, whatever the season.
+The summer weather in England can vary quite a bit depending on where you are in the country.
+The north, where you might study at the University of Manchester, tends to be cooler than Bristol, London, and Oxford, in the south.
+The west tends to be the warmest, and the east has the most sun.
+Generally speaking, even in summer, you can expect mild temperatures with occasional warmer spells.

 Temperatures

-In the south of England, you can expect average temperatures in the high teens to low twenties Celsius (60-70 Fahrenheit) during the summer months (June to August).
+In the south of England, you can expect average temperatures in the high teens to low twenties Celsius (60 to 70 Fahrenheit) during the summer months (June to August).
 In the north, temperatures tend to be slightly cooler, with average highs in the mid to high teens Celsius (around 60 Fahrenheit).

 Rain

-Although summer is usually the driest season in England, rain can still be quite common, particularly in the northwest.
+Although summer is usually the driest season in England, rain is still quite common, particularly in the northwest.
 It is always a good idea to pack a waterproof jacket and umbrella, just in case.
-Summer showers and strong downpours are quite common, catching everyone out and drenching their shorts, t-shirts, and flipflops.
+Summer showers and strong downpours catch everyone out, drenching their shorts, t-shirts, and flipflops.

-The upside of the rain is it gives the English people some weather to complain about – the rainier the better for the stories.
+The upside of rain is it gives the English people more weather to complain about—the rainier the better for the stories.

 Daylight